gokusayon/Udacity-Linux-Server-Configuration/README.md

 # Udacity-Linux-Server-Configuration
-FSND : Udacity Project 7
+FSND : Udacity Project 7 !

-A Linux virtual machine(Amazon Lightsail / Ubuntu) is configured for Item Catalog website.
+A Linux virtual machine (Amazon Lightsail / Ubuntu) is configured for Item Catalog website.

 You can visit the web site at http://54.146.228.92/